martscht/pandar/content/extras/main.md

     content:
       title: DYNAMIC
       subtitle:  The Dynamic Network Approach of Mental Health to Stimulate Innovations for Interventions and Change
+      text:
-      text: Here, the methodological consulting of the [DYNAMIC](https://www.dynamic-center.net/) project presents frequently asked questions.
-These are categorized by research design:&nbsp;cross-sectional studies as well as longitudinal approaches (including panel studies and high-frequency measurements).
+        Here, the methodological consulting team of the [DYNAMIC](https://www.dynamic-center.net/) project presents frequently asked questions.
+The post on cross-sectional networks covers key issues related to required data structures and network interpretation.
+The post on dynamic networks focuses on comparing networks based on one or multiple observations.

         {{< category_list "dynamic" 2 >}}

     design: